klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### TransactionDecoder

+`TransactionDecoder` provides the function to decode RLP-encoded transaction strings.

+- Variable description

+None

+- Method description

 | Method | Description |
 | ----------- | ----------- |
 | decode(rlpEncoded: String): AbstractTransaction | Decodes an RLP-encoded transaction string, a raw transaction, and returns a Transaction instance.
 It throws an exception if the decoding is failed. |

 #### TransactionHasher

+`TransactionHasher` provides the functions to calculate hash of transaction for signing.

+- Variable description

+None

+- Method description

 | Method | Description |
 | ----------- | ----------- |